-Ceilings

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Ceilings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.

-Internal walls

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Cracked/bossed wall plaster was noted and repairs may be required at the time of disturbance or redecoration.